mycelial/docs/docs/core-concepts/Architecture.md

 - Encryption of data.
 - Implementation of authentication and authorization protocols.
 - Regular security audits and vulnerability assessments.
+This can be accomplished Operating System level security tools such as SELinux, AppArmor, and others.

 ### Auditing and Logging
 Maintaining detailed logs and audit trails is essential for security and compliance.
 This includes:

-- Logging all access and modifications to data.
+- Logging all access and modifications to data as appropriate.
 - Providing tools for audit trail analysis and reporting.
 - Using logging data to detect and respond to security incidents.